 Coming from a spreadsheet and numbers nerd like me, the way they’ve created their calculator is basic.
 Too simple considering their expertise.
 Looks like it was made by someone who hasn’t run an Amazon store before.

-In any case, I based my adjustments off their top line figures.
+In any case, I based my adjustments on their top-line figures.
 See the spreadsheet below or use this link.

 Error #3 – Cash flow analysis not included